 Pupils of all ages are encouraged to have an awareness of the wider community, and, through charity fundraising and voluntary service, appreciate the impact that they can have on the lives of others.
 As a result, students leave us with the skills and experience to make a difference to the community and wider community around them.

 Throughout the year, we support a wide range of charities.
 Often we respond to a charity that has a particular significance to us as a school and at other times we respond to disasters or issues which are occurring at a national or global level.

 We are also keen to connect with our local community and a significant number of students and staff give their time generously as volunteers, sometimes on a one-off basis but more often on a regular basis, for example volunteering in a charity shop or in a local drop-in centre.

-This year, the School has run the following charity fundraising intitiatives:
+Over the past few years, the school has run the following charity fundraising intitiatives:

-- Jeans for Genes in September - annual mufti day and fun interactive assembly
+- Jeans for Genes - annual mufti day and fun interactive assembly every September

-- The annual Carol Concert raises money for CHASE
+- The annual Farlington Carol Concert at St Mary's Church in Horsham raises money for Shooting Star Children’s Hospices (formerly known as CHASE)

-- Groups of Year 9 students fundraised for Chestnut Tree House, a local charity that provides respite care for local families who have children with terminal conditions.
+- Each year, groups of Year 9 students fundraise for Chestnut Tree House, a local hospice that provides respite care for families of children with terminal conditions

 In addition to these fundraising activities, each summer Farlington runs a whole-school charity event.
 In 2019 we undertook a 12-hour cycle, bringing the exercise bikes from our gym and placing them at the top of the drive.
 Students, staff and parents all jumped on a bike to help keep them going for 12 hours - this was a fun event which involved the whole school community, and - most importantly - raised around £2,000 for Cancer Research UK.